x402 0.3.0

 x402 #

-x402 is the main client-side library for the x402 payment protocol in Dart.
+This library implements the x402 payment protocol in Dart.
 It provides a unified interface to handle "402 Payment Required" flows across multiple blockchain ecosystems, currently supporting EVM (Ethereum) and SVM (Solana).

 This is the primary package intended for general use.
 You typically do not need to import x402_core, x402_evm, or x402_svm separately, as this package exports all necessary components.